pshenmic/platform-cli/README.md

 ## Install

-1) Download a binary from the Releases section on the GitHub (matching your CPU architecture)
+1) Download a binary from the [Releases](https://github.com/pshenmic/platform-cli/releases) (matching your CPU architecture)
 2) Rename it to `platform-cli`
 3) Make it executable (`chmod +x platform-cli`)
 4) Add it to your `$PATH` environment variable, or simply put in the `/usr/local/bin`